MicrosoftDocs/power-platform/power-platform/admin/power-platform-advisor.md

 > [!IMPORTANT]
 >
-> - Power Platform Advisor is a preview feature and not meant for production use, therefore might have restricted functionality.
-These features are available before an official release, so that customers can get early access and provide feedback.
+> - This is a preview feature.
+> - Preview features aren't meant for production use and may have restricted functionality.
+These features are available before an official release so that customers can get early access and provide feedback.
 > - Advisor currently scans only the Managed Environments in the tenant for recommendations.
 Scanning is done once a week.
 > - To submit feedback and suggestions, use the [Power Platform Advisor - Feedback](https://aka.ms/padvisorfeedback) form.